givensuman/fedora-post-install-guide/README.md

 ## 7. (Optional) Install NVIDIA drivers

 Only follow these steps if you have an NVIDIA GPU.
 Also, don't follow these if you have a GPU which has dropped support for newer driver releases, i.e. anything earlier than NVIDIA GT/GTX 600, 700, 800, 900, 1000, 1600 and RTX 2000, 3000 series.
-Fedora comes preinstalled with NOUVEAU drivers which may or may not work better older GPUs.
+Fedora comes preinstalled with NOUVEAU drivers which may or may not work better for older GPUs.

 If you're not sure, you can check out GPU information with the following command: